braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::note[**Ignition of Geometrogensis is Inevitable**]

-Ignition follows structural logic: the parity-violating tunnel, one Hamming step from stasis yet symmetry-ending, crafts the compliant path that the rewrite forms as the first 3-cycle [(§3.4.4)](#3.4.4), sparking supercritical spread under near-certain thermal odds.
-This bootstraps the kindling internally, the metastable tree yielding triangulated structure via fluctuation mandate.
+Ignition follows a rigid structural logic that transforms a topological flaw into a dynamical feature.
+The parity-violating tunnel represents a single Hamming step from stasis, yet it serves as a symmetry-ending event that fundamentally alters the phase of the system.
+It acts as the match striking against the rough surface of the vacuum.
+This single event crafts the compliant path that the rewrite forms as the first $3$-cycle [(§3.4.4)](#3.4.4), sparking a supercritical spread of geometry.
+This process bootstraps the kindling internally, causing the metastable tree to yield a triangulated structure via a mandate of fluctuation.
+We observe a profound physical truth here; perfection is unstable.
+The universe must break its own symmetry in order to exist as a dynamic entity.

-The quanta now arm the substrate against flux through awaiting fault tolerance; inconsistencies demand local fixes to halt spread.
-The Isomorphism [(§3.5.2)](#3.5.2) aligns axioms to commuting stabilizers, syndromes to excitations, actions to repairs, casting the architecture as topological guard.
+The quanta produced by this ignition now arm the substrate against flux through awaiting fault tolerance.
+While the ignition event was necessary to start the process, uncontrolled fluctuations could tear the new geometry apart much like a fire that burns too hot consumes its fuel.
+Any inconsistencies that arise from this violent birth demand local fixes to halt their spread.
+The Isomorphism [(§3.5.2)](#3.5.2) aligns our physical axioms to commuting stabilizers, casting the architecture as a topological guard that protects the emerging reality from dissolving back into the noise from which it sprang.
 :::

 ---